futurice/Dacne/README.md

 - Can show a progress indicator to the user while the backend request and parsing of the data is in progress
   - Ideally a progress bar
 - Implement deep analytics to track both user actions and bugs
-- Can be efficiently developed and maintained by varying number of developers with varying leves of expertice and experience.
+- Can be efficiently developed and maintained by varying number of developers with varying leves of expertise and experience.
 - Support rapid GUI tweaking iterations and fast build+deploy process to facilitate developer+designer 'pair programming'
 - Support efficient unit (and integration) testing (black box? white box?) with mocking (only platform classes? all classes?).
+Property based testing? (generating data sets to test against)
-- Support continous integration
+- Support continuous integration (visual studio online?)
 - Can be realistically distributed via a 4G connection
-- Have a memory footprint less than ~100 MB
+- Have a memory footprint less than ~180 MB
-- Have a disk space requirement of less than 2 GB
+- Doesn't use excessive amounts of disk space (keep track of usage)
 - Will be released as early as possible and greatly evolve during their lifespan with frequent updates delivered to the users
   - Update experience should be as smooth as possible with automatic data and settings migrations when necessary
   - The apps can't require extensive testing periods before updates, but try to make it up with fast reaction times to defects that get into production.